gravelCompBio/GraphPattern2vec/README.md

-This repository contains the code and datasets for the manuscript "".
+This repository contains the code and datasets for the manuscript "Predicting Protein and Pathway Associations for Understudied Dark Kinases using Pattern-constrained Knowledge Graph Embedding ".

 #### Included in this repository are the following: